---

 ### Anatomy of a trace

-When you view a trace in the dashboard, you see a timeline visualization of how a request flows through your application and Vercel's infrastructure.
+When you view a trace in the dashboard, you see a visualization of how a request flows through your application and Vercel's infrastructure.
 Each horizontal bar in the visualization is a **span**, which represents a single unit of work with a start time, end time, and duration.

-When session tracing is enabled, your traces display the following types of spans:
+Your traces display the following types of spans:

 | Span type | Visual appearance | Description |